micz/ThunderAI/README.md

 ThunderAI is a tool for anyone looking to improve their email quality, both in content and grammar, making the writing process quicker and more intuitive.

-There is no need for an API key and is possibile to use this extension even with a free account!

-Starting from version 1.1.0, you can also define your own **custom prompts**, and from version 1.2.0 you can import and export all the prompts!
+You can also define your own **custom prompts**, and from version 1.2.0 you can import and export all the prompts!
 Find out how [here](https://micz.it/thunderbird-addon-thunderai/custom-prompts/)!

+> [!TIP]
+> There is no need for an API key and is possibile to use this extension even with a free account!
+>
+> Starting from version 2.0.0, if you want to connect with the OpenAI API integration, now you can use an API Key!

 <br>